Javagedes/patina/docs/src/introduction.md

 final pure-Rust platform Patina DXE core in EDK II style firmware.
 ```

-While you can naviate to any section in this book via the left-side navigation bar, here are the quick links to the
+While you can navigate to any section in this book via the left-side navigation bar, here are the quick links to the
 start of the different sections mentioned above:

 1. [Patina Background](patina.md)